 Getting back to vitamin A...
 If taken in form of mixed carotenes, there is no risk, you can’t take too much of it, because the body produces only as much retinol as it requires.
-In form of retinol, however, it can easily be overdosed.
-So it would seem obvious that we should take it the form of mixed carotenoids...
+In form of retinol, however, it can easily overdose.
+So it would seem obvious that we should take it in the form of mixed carotenoids...
 But without zinc, we cannot transform it in a necessary manner.
 Well, let’s take zinc, as well, no problem.
-All right, but some people - for genetic reasons - are not able to produce from carotenoids the sufficient quantity of retinol, even in case of ingesting the appropriate quantity of zinc.
+All right, but some people - for genetic reasons - are not able to produce from carotenoids a sufficient quantity of retinol, even in case of ingesting the appropriate quantity of zinc.
 To them, vitamin A is important also in form of retinol!

 The liver is practically the only food with relevant vitamin A (retinol) content.
 100g liver contains approximately 20 thousand NE vitamin A (between 10 and 80 thousand NE).
 Our body requires 2 to 8 thousand NE retinol on daily basis.
 Both lower and higher quantity is harmful.
-This means that eating liver at least once a week will eliminate the risk of vitamin A deficiency, but eating liver 2 to 3 times a week plus taking 5000 NE retinol per day (e.g. with multivitamin) could be too much... would be optimal for those not eating liver.
+This means that eating liver at least once a week will eliminate the risk of vitamin A deficiency, but eating 2 to 3 times a week plus taking 5000 NE retinol per day (e.g. with multivitamins) could be too much... would be optimal for those not eating liver.

 Because of the above Multis and Babavárós contain 5000 NE so-called vitamin A equivalent, half of which, 2500 NE comes from mixed carotenoids, from RSPO-qualified (i.e. orangutan-friendly) carotenoids extracted from red palm fruit (mainly alfa, beta and gamma carotenoids, but also other carotenoids and lycopene, although it is not indicated, because it is not transformed into vitamin A by the organism).
 The other half (2500 NE) comes from retinol.
-This way those, who do not eat liver, and are unable to transform carotenoids contained in vegetables into retinol, either, still get sufficient quantity of retinol, while the +2500 NE retinol per day would not be too much for those who eat much liver.
-The zinc content of the product is abundantly enough to maximize the conversion of retinol from carotenoids, where this is the bottleneck.
+This way those, who do not eat liver, and are unable to transform carotenoids contained in vegetables into retinol, either, still get a sufficient quantity of retinol, while the +2500 NE retinol per day would not be too much for those who eat much liver.
+The zinc content of the product is abundant enough to maximize the conversion of retinol from carotenoids, where this is the bottleneck.

 Methyl folate - folic acid

 Vitamin B9 is known as folic acid.
-It should be noted that folic acid does not occur in nature, in food products, nor in our body.
+It should be noted that folic acid does not occur in nature, in food products, or in our bodies.
 Folic acid is a completely foreign substance.
 So-called folates occur in nature (in food products of vegetable - but also animal - origin), and/or - since the ingested food folates are transformed into methyl folates in animals (and in people, as well), food products of animal origin - besides folates - also contain methyl folate, as well.
-Methyl folate is the active formula, so the only thing that matters is how much methyl folate is contained in our body.
+Methyl folate is the active formula, so the only thing that matters is how much methyl folate is contained in our bodies.

 Folic acid is used in various dietary supplements, medications to enrich food products, in cereals, etc., because folate is unstable, so it can only be contained in fresh food.

-Folate could be extracted and put in capsules, but by the time of reaching the user it would decompose and have no effect.
+Folate could be extracted and put in capsules, but by the time of reaching the user, it would decompose and have no effect.
 Folic on the other hand is a stable form, and with the help of enzymes, in the ideal case, it is transformed into folate, and then into methyl folate.
 The problem is that nearly 90 per cent of the people have problems with the utilization of folic acid, while 60 per cent have significant problems, these are people with the so-called MTHFR gene variant.
-Approximately 10 per cent of the people are able to transform 100 per cent of the folic acid into folate and then the folate into methyl folate, whereas 60 per cent of people are hardly capable of transforming it, or are not capable at all.
-They may have folate deficiency even in the case if they ingest sufficient quantity of folate (e.g. by eating plenty of vegetables) because only a small part of the active form of methyl folate is transformed.
-On the other hand, folate cannot do any harm, the worst it can do is being useless if the sufficient quantity of it is not transformed into the active methyl folate.
-On the other hand, it may even be harmful, if we take medication/dietary supplement containing folic acid, or consume food enriched with folic acid, as at that point a large part of the folic acid is not transformed into folate, either, and such unmodified folic acid starts accumulating in our tissues and blood.
-This means that a foreign substance that has nothing to do in our body, starts accumulating...
-This is a warning sign in itself, but the correlation has been found between the level of UMFA (unmodified folic acid) and various diseases, such as colon cancer.
+Approximately 10 per cent of people are able to transform 100 per cent of the folic acid into folate and then the folate into methyl folate, whereas 60 per cent of people are hardly capable of transforming it, or are not capable at all.
+They may have folate deficiency even in the case if they ingest a sufficient quantity of folate (e.g. by eating plenty of vegetables) because only a small part of the active form of methyl folate is transformed.
+On the other hand, folate cannot do any harm, the worst it can do is be useless if a sufficient quantity of it is not transformed into the active methyl folate.
+On the other hand, it may even be harmful, if we take medication/dietary supplements containing folic acid, or consume food enriched with folic acid, as at that point a large part of the folic acid is not transformed into folate, either, and such unmodified folic acid starts accumulating in our tissues and blood.
+This means that a foreign substance that has nothing to do with our body, starts accumulating...
+This is a warning sign in itself, but a correlation has been found between the level of UMFA (unmodified folic acid) and various diseases, such as colon cancer.
 Research on the subject has been started only recently, and who knows what else is to turn out...